CleverFox64/Versions-of-The-Crystals/README.md

-# Versions of The Crystals
+# Info about The Crystals
 <b>This is where you can download different versions of my game!</b> 😊

 <b><i>The title is still a working progress!</i></b>